marcelohdez/kanshi-gui/README.md

 ## Usage

 > [!IMPORTANT]
-> kanshi-gui will overwrite your regular kanshi config, and track state on its
+> wlr-displays will overwrite your regular kanshi config, and track state on its
-> own in `kanshi-gui.json`.
+> own in `wlr-displays.json`.
 This means you must choose to either edit your
-> kanshi config manually or use kanshi-gui.
+> kanshi config manually or use wlr-displays.
 This may change in the future, but
 > would be overly complex.

 - Open this GUI.